This post may contain affiliate links.

 Then once you are all done, the sand is incredibly fun to play with!

 As I mentioned, I made a printable set of plate tectonic diagrams.
 There are four different types of plate tectonics, the continents “puzzle” and the internal structure of the layers of the Earth.
 There are also blank ones without labels so your students can learn and label them on their own.
-These are available in my subscriber library.
-You can subscribe below!
+These are available free to download now!

 Read Books on Plate Tectonics: